young home care worker in uniform accompanying an elderly person

 Beyond emotional support, practical help with daily tasks can make a huge difference in a senior’s ability to live independently at home.
 This non-medical assistance includes things like laundry, light housekeeping, preparing nutritious meals, and grocery shopping.

-This hands-on help ensures that seniors can enjoy a higher quality of life in the comfort of their own homes, surrounded by their memories.
+This hands-on help ensures that seniors can enjoy a higher quality of life in the comfort of their own homes.

 Recreational Activities for Engagement